Wappsto/javascript-wappsto-wapp/README.md

 When calling `transverse` the result is the leaf at the end of the path.
-But if you want all the nodes that are found along the path, you can set 'getAll' to true when callling `transverse`.
+But if you want all the nodes that are found along the path, you can set 'getAll' to true when calling `transverse`.

 ```javascript
 const allNodes = node.transverse('*.contains|child.*', true);